SivaTeja60/Neetcode/README.md

 If we explain the difference by Big O concepts, dictionaries have constant time complexity, O(1) while lists have linear time complexity, O(n).

 [Reference](https://towardsdatascience.com/faster-lookups-in-python-1d7503e9cd38)

+## List & Tuples
+List is not hashable and tuple is hashable
+Tuples are similar to lists but are immutable.